miguelzeph/interview-questions/index.md

 - I know that company create solutions for others companies, brands and retailer .... it make me remember a data science class where we studied an supermarket sales and through the Machine Leaning it was possible to find a way to put the products in a way that improves the sales.
 It was awesome.

 ___
 ##### questions
+> Could you explain what you did in this app?

+##### useful words
+- **in early** no começo
+|**in the beginning** no começo
+|**I found it interesting to** achei interessante

+##### possible answers
+- About this app, I made this app in early/beginning of 2020 (two thousand twenty). **We were at the beginning of the corovirus pandemic in Brazil so I found it interesting to create a webapp to have an easy view of the cases daily**.
+I used some libraries like pandas, matplotlib, seaborn and streamlit.
+I need to check more this app, but I remebered that wasn't so difficult to do.
+I got the data about covid from a link ...  didnt need to grab the data country by country or something like that...
+I used Pandas to get the row and column that I needed... matplotlib to plot the data and Seaborn to set some plot configuration...
+I decided to use streamlit library instead of Flask or Django because is so pratic for short applications / apps...
+I could use Dash or Painel library as well...
+But I decided use Streamlit because  this library there are a lot of tools and are so simple to do.

+___
+##### questions